Mark-Amgad/fibonacci-app/README.md

 This project aims to provide a Dockerized development and production environments for running multiple services including Node.js servers, Redis, PostgreSQL, Next.js, and Nginx server.
 The setup utilizes Docker and Docker Compose for containerization and orchestration.

-The project functionalities doesn't require all of these services, but the purpose of the project is to practice docker.
+The project functionalities don't require all of these services, but the purpose of the project is to practice docker.

 ## Services included